Difference Between Servlet and JSP

 Key Difference between Servlet and JSP

-• In MVC architecture, servlet works as a controller, while JSP works as a view for displaying output.
+- In MVC architecture, the Servlet works as a controller, while JSP works as a view for displaying output.

-• Servlet should be used when there is more data processing involved, whereas JSP is generally used when there is less involvement of data processing.
+- Servlet should be used when there is more data processing involved, whereas JSP is generally used when there is less involvement in data processing.

 What is Servlet?

-Servlet is a Java technology that is managed by a container called a servlet engine.
-It generates dynamic content and interacts with the client through Request and Response.
+Servlet technology, a key part of Java’s toolbox, thrives under the watchful eyes of something called a servlet engine which takes care of it.
+Imagine a tool that not only cooks up instant, lively updates but also chats you up by tossing questions your way then catching your replies.
 Servlet extends the functionality of a web server.
-Though servlets can respond to many types of requests, they generally implement web containers for hosting any website on web server.
+Though servlets can respond to many types of requests, they generally implement web containers for hosting any website on a web server.
 Therefore, it is qualified as a server-side servlet web API.

 What is JSP?

-JSP is a collection of technologies developed by Sun Microsystems.
+JSP was born from the innovative minds at Sun Microsystems.
 It is used to develop web pages by inserting Java code into the HTML pages by making special JSP tags.
-It can consist of either HTML or XML (combination of both is also possible) with JSP Actions and commands.
+It can consist of either HTML or XML (a combination of both is also possible) with JSP Actions and commands.
 The full form of JSP is Java Server Pages.

 Difference between Servlet vs JSP